Acquired

 by Maurice Roucel

 Bond No. 9 New Haarlem is an Eau de Parfum launched in 2003, created by Maurice Roucel.
-The fragrance opens with Lavender, Green, and Bergamot, settles into a heart of Coffee and Cedar, and dries down to a base of Patchouli, Amber, Tonka Bean, and Vanilla.
+New Haarlem opens with Green, Bergamot, and Lavender, settles into a heart of Cedar and Coffee, and dries down to a base of Amber, Patchouli, Vanilla, and Tonka Bean.
+Bond No. 9's New Haarlem carries an Acquired verdict, a coffee-led wear.

 Divisive, love-it-or-hate-it.
 This 'sexy pancakes' scent has a cult following who adore its edible warmth and beast mode performance, but it's not for everyone.
 Some find the maple syrup note overwhelming and artificial, leaning into cloying territory.